 Besides, the sponsors got several “shout outs” by the contest organiser.

-But, what is important, it has collected a huge community of illustrators together, whom the online stores selling artists supplies can market their products to.
+But, what is important, it has brought about a high volume of user generated content and collected a huge community of illustrators together, whom the online stores selling artists supplies can market their products to.

 SFS: partner with those who sell complementary products